shivakarankasarla20-debug/resume-screener-ai/README.md

-# Resume Screener AI
+# Resume Screener

-This is a simple project where I built a resume screening system using Python.
+I tried building a small project to understand how resume screening works.

-It reads a resume (PDF file), extracts the text, and compares it with a given job description using basic NLP techniques like TF-IDF and cosine similarity.
+This program reads a PDF resume and compares it with a job description.
+It then gives a similarity score based on how much the resume matches the required skills.

-## What this project does
+## What I used
+Python, PyPDF2, scikit-learn

+## How it works
 - Reads resume from PDF
-- Extracts text
+- Converts text into numbers
 - Compares with job description
-- Gives similarity score
+- Prints similarity score

-## Technologies used
-- Python
-- PyPDF2
-- Scikit-learn

-## How to run
+## Run
-1. Install libraries:
 pip install PyPDF2 scikit-learn

-2. Add your resume as `resume.pdf`

-3. Run:
 python main.py

 ## Note
-This is a basic implementation to understand how resume screening works using AI concepts.
+I used a sample (AI-generated) resume for testing.